 I think it is safe to conclude that fermented foods are pretty darn amazing.
 They taste good and they’re good for you.
 Who knew that all of those years you spent being forced to eat grandma’s sauerkraut, you were actually improving your gut health?
 Kind of puts things into perspective.

-Adding these foods into your diet does not have to be a weird concept.
-Once you start adding them into your meal plan, you’ll become more and more accustomed to their presence.
+Adding these foods to your diet does not have to be a weird concept.
+Once you start adding them to your meal plan, you’ll become more and more accustomed to their presence.
 Start out slowly by topping your brats with sauerkraut, having a pickle with your meal, or making yourself a batch of

 Remember, fermented foods = excellent health.